neha564/Projects/README.md

 - **Quick Notes**: Take and store quick notes for your studies.
 - **Daily Motivation**: Receive motivational quotes to keep you going.
 - **User Authentication**: Register and login to access personalized features.

+## Live Deployment

+The app is currently live at [https://study-sync-app.vercel.app/](https://study-sync-app.vercel.app/).
+You can explore the various features and functionalities of the app, including the Pomodoro timer, music recommendations, weather checks, and AI chat assistance.

+The backend API is hosted on Render at [https://studysync-study-buddy-app.onrender.com](https://studysync-study-buddy-app.onrender.com/).
+The frontend is hosted on Vercel and communicates with the backend API for data retrieval and storage.

 ## UI Screenshots